 – must not refuse to admit a child on the grounds that they do not have an EHCP

 involved).
 At St Mary’s we follow the SEN Code of Practice (September 2014) anduse the graduated response of assess, plan, do and review.
 Early identification enables us to assess the needs of a pupil and take the appropriate action in providing additional support.

 Each term the class teacher, together with the Senior Leadership Team (SLT) and the SENCo, meet to review pupil progress.
-Children with SEND are closely monitored and the impact of their interventions are reviewed and adjusted accordingly.The SENCo liaises with the class teacher to review current learning targets and assesses progress against the outcomes.
+Children with SEND are closely monitored and the impact of their interventions is reviewed and adjusted accordingly.The SENCo liaises with the class teacher to review current learning targets and assesses progress against the outcomes.
 New targets are set and shared during extended parent consultation meetings.
 The child is involved in the reviewing and setting of planned outcomes.

 During Year 5, parents are encouraged to consider options for secondary school placements and attend open evenings and information sharing sessions.
 Parents of children in Year 5 with an EHCP can attend an information event on secondary transfer process with the SEND team (AFC).This supports parents in making informed choices about secondary school applications.
-The SENCo is available to meet with parents to consider the most suitable secondary school options available.
+The SENCo is available to meet with parents to consider the most suitable secondary school options.

 Quality First Teaching is paramount in our School.
 All teachers set high expectations which inspire, motivate and challenge pupils.
 Well planned lessons ensure good pupil progress and outcomes.
 Lessons are well structured and cater to the strengths and needs of all pupils.
 Differentiation may take the form of prompts and guides, multi- sensory resources, adult support and a range of other specialist interventions.
-Some pupils may require adaptations to their learning environments which may include working in quiet spaces, smaller groups or 1:1 sessions.
+Some pupils may require adaptations to their learning environments which could include working in quiet spaces, smaller groups or 1:1 sessions.
 Systematic and effective on- going assessment and evaluation informs teaching and improves the learning of SEND pupils.

 When a child requires more intensive differentiation to access the curriculum, the school seeks specialist advice from the Educational Psychologist who works with the Teacher and/or Learning Support Assistant to enable this.
 We work closely with AFC’s Emotional Health Service to support children’s mental health in the classroom.